garyd203/graphql-guide/README.md

 ### Context
 The GraphQL movement is actually 3 things:
 1. The internal communication protocol for a specific technology stack (Apollo/Relay).
-2. A reaction against some of the more onerous aspects of the dominant RESTful approach to implementing API's, with it's roots in a specific part of the software engineering community.
+2. A reaction against some of the more onerous aspects of the dominant RESTful approach to implementing API's, with its roots in a specific part of the software engineering community.
 3. A tool for creating flexible general-purpose API's.

 It is helpful to remember this context because whilst a lot of the online discussion about GraphQL appears to be about point 3 (GraphQL as an API technology), in reality it is often about points 1 or 2.
 I suspect sometimes the authors are not clear on this distinction either :-/